-How to Use a Blue Yeti USB Microphone
+How to Use a Blue Yeti Microphone

 Over the last couple of years I have helped many people set up the Yeti USB microphone for radio and podcasting, and I have discovered most people have the same struggles or issues.
 This article is a quick overview on how to properly set up and use a Yeti USB Microphone for radio and podcasting.